Robertson143/BookshopManagementSystem-Laravel-8-Project/README.md

 Now this project is ready to run.
 For admin, Email `admin@bookshop.com` password `secret`.
 For user, Email `user@bookshop.com` password `secret`.

  ___If you would find any errors or issues you can mention in issues or raise a pull request.
 Fell free to contributing in this project.___

+## License
+The Bookshop Management System with Laravel is licensed under the MIT License.

+## Support
+For any inquiries, issues, or assistance, please feel free to contact our dedicated support team.

+We appreciate your choice of the Bookshop Management System with Laravel to elevate your bookstore operations and look forward to helping you thrive in the world of bookselling.